Weyl geometric effects on the propagation of light in gravitational fields: Going beyond geometrical optics in Weyl geometry - the gravitational spin Hall effect of light

 \subsection{The gravitational spin Hall effect of light in Weyl geometry}

-In this section, , we go beyond the geometrical optics approximation of \cref{sect2} and we derive the gravitational spin Hall equations in Weyl geometry.
+In this section, we go beyond the geometrical optics approximation of \cref{sect2} and we derive the gravitational spin Hall equations in Weyl geometry.
 We will follow the approach given in Ref. \cite{GSHE_rev}.

 In the geometrical optics treatment presented in \cref{sect2}, the polarization dynamics is influenced by the geodesic rays followed by high-frequency electromagnetic waves, but there is no backreaction from the polarization onto the rays.
 In other words, spin-orbit interactions between the external (position and momentum) and internal (spin or polarization) degrees of freedom of the electromagnetic wave are not fully taken into account.
 This can be solved as in Ref. \cite{GSHE_rev}.
+First, we note that for circularly polarized electromagnetic waves, the WKB field will take the form